ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

 </table><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
-   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narative </th>
+   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narrative </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> _CASQ2_ is an established gene for autosomal recessive CPVT (the second most common genetic cause of the disease, responsible for up to 5% of cases).
+   <td style="text-align:left;"> *CASQ2* is an established gene for autosomal recessive CPVT (the second most common genetic cause of the disease, responsible for up to 5% of cases).
- Recent reports have also associated monoallelic or heterozygous _CASQ2_ variants with CPVT.
+ Recent reports have also associated monoallelic or heterozygous *CASQ2* variants with CPVT.
 Although the evidence for this association is not definitive, available data suggests that disease is likely due to **decreased gene product level or altered gene product sequence**.
-The main evidence for autosomal dominant _CASQ2_ association comes from an international multi-centre study describing CPVT patients with _CASQ2_ variants (Ng et al, 2020, PMID: 32693635).
-This study included 12 probands with heterozygous variants in _CASQ2_, as well as an assessment of heterozygous relatives of probands with homozygous/compound heterozygous _CASQ2_ variants (8/37 of these heterozygous relatives had a positive CPVT phenotype).
-While this study provides a substantive body of evidence to support autosomal dominant _CASQ2_ association with CPVT, the data should be cautiously interpreted.
+The main evidence for autosomal dominant *CASQ2* association comes from an international multi-centre study describing CPVT patients with *CASQ2* variants (Ng et al, 2020, PMID: 32693635).
+This study included 12 probands with heterozygous variants in *CASQ2*, as well as an assessment of heterozygous relatives of probands with homozygous/compound heterozygous *CASQ2* variants (8/37 of these heterozygous relatives had a positive CPVT phenotype).
+While this study provides a substantive body of evidence to support autosomal dominant *CASQ2* association with CPVT, the data should be cautiously interpreted.
 The multi-centre nature of the study precluded standardised phenotyping of the probands and relatives and therefore not every phenotype-positive individual may have a definitive diagnosis of CPVT.
 Additionally, several of the variants described have a gnomAD population minor allele frequency that is incompatible with being a penetrant autosomal dominant variant for a disease with the prevalence of CPVT (&gt;1x10-5).
 The variants also included presumed nonsense mediated decay-escaping C-terminal truncating variants and a splice region variant without a proven effect on splicing.
-In contrast to 97% penetrance for homozygous/compound heterozygous individuals, penetrance for heterozygotes was only 33% although it is expected that the population level penetrance of _CASQ2_ heterozygous variants will be lower still.
+In contrast to 97% penetrance for homozygous/compound heterozygous individuals, penetrance for heterozygotes was only 33% although it is expected that the population level penetrance of *CASQ2* heterozygous variants will be lower still.
- Further support for the pathogenicity of heterozygous _CASQ2_ variants comes from a study that described the heterozygous p.Lys180Arg variant segregating with disease in a family (the published LOD score was 3.0 although there were only five meioses between genotype and phenotype positive individuals) (Gray et al, 2016, PMID: 27157848). </td>
+ Further support for the pathogenicity of heterozygous *CASQ2* variants comes from a study that described the heterozygous p.Lys180Arg variant segregating with disease in a family (the published LOD score was 3.0 although there were only five meioses between genotype and phenotype positive individuals) (Gray et al, 2016, PMID: 27157848). </td>
   </tr>
 </tbody>
 </table>
+---

 <br>
 <p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>